Photographing the Island Breeze Luau cast on the beach of Hawaii

 Today I had a lot of fun helping a young actress build her portfolio.
 Her mother wrote, ” We need to get some Headshots done for my daughter’s acting webpage.
 She is an actress and has an agent here in Atlanta.”

-They needed four different looks.
-So we shot for about 4 hours and had some fun.
-The Nikon 85mm ƒ/1.4D was my choice for the headshots.
+They needed four different looks, so we shot for about four hours and had some fun.
+I used the Nikon 85mm ƒ/1.4D for the headshots.

-Sometimes I would white balance the modeling lights and not use the flash like in the photo above.
+Sometimes, I white-balanced the modeling lights and did not use the flash, like in the photo above.
 I did this so I could shoot at ƒ/1.4.
 She is considering using this as the big photo you first see landing on her page.
 It makes sense because the horizontal format will work great on the webpage.

 Nikon D4, 85mm ƒ/1.4, ISO 400, ƒ/1.4, 1/100